Pte. Sydney Caine

 Sydney Caine was born on January 24, 1893 in Ashton-under-Lyne.
-In 1911 he was a 16 years old Grocer’s Assistant living at 48 Cranbrook St, Ashton.
+In 1911 he was a 16 years old Grocer’s Assistant living at 48 Cranbrook St, Ashton with his parents and his three younger brothers: Arthur Edward Caine, George Rayner Caine and Leonard Caine.

-He joined the 9th Battalion Manchester regiment on October 17, 1914 the same day as his best friend Arthur Slater.
+Syd Caine joined the 9th Battalion, Manchester Regiment on October 17, 1914 the same day as his best friend Arthur Slater.
 His service number was 2680.
 They underwent basic training with the 2/9th Manchesters at Southport and on July 5, 1915 sailed to Gallipoli arriving on the 23rd.
-They fought in the Battle of Krithia Vineyard in early August and endured the front line trench warfare that followed.
+They fought in the Battle of Krithia Vineyard in early August and endured the brutal front line trench warfare and harsh conditions that followed.

 Regimental Scouts Bir el Abd October 1916